 Trade & Industry

 The Career & Technical Education Database is accessible through the Kentucky Virtual Library Proquest portal.
 A special username and password are required for home access; ask at any BCPL service desk for the login credentials or call the main library at 543-7675.

-The Small Business Reference Center is EBSCOhost database specifically for small business owners and aspiring owners.
-The site offers a multitude of articles and videos regarding planning and starting a business (or non-profit); the basics of running a business and keeping it relevant in an ever-changing climate; information on legal issues, marketing, and taxes & accounting; as well as start up kits and forms to help you from your first steps into business to your last.
+The Small Business Reference Center is an EBSCOhost database specifically for small business owners and aspiring owners.
+The site offers a multitude of articles and videos regarding planning and starting a business (or nonprofit); the basics of running a business and keeping it relevant in an ever-changing climate; information on legal issues, marketing, and taxes & accounting; as well as start-up kits and forms to help you from your first steps into business to your last.